Motorcycle safety - get the facts

 What is your sixth sense?

-Your sixth sense is that unique instinct all riders share that helps us read the road, the conditions, the potential hazards and stay focused and in control.
+Your sixth sense is that unique instinct all riders share that helps you read the road, the conditions, the potential hazards and stay focused and in control.
 The more you hone and develop it, the better your chances are of surviving to ride another day.

 The Motorcycle Fatal Five